gofynd/fdk-client-swift/documentation/platform/THEME.md

-Remove a theme associated with a company.
+Delete a specific theme for a company by providing the company ID and theme ID.

 *Returned Response:*